jnoms/virID/README.md

 2. Prepare DIAMOND and megablast databases.

-3. Configure input parameters in nextflow.config.
+3. Configure input parameters in `nextflow.config`.

-4. Change executor in nextflow.config if not using a SLURM cluster.
+4. Change executor in `nextflow.config` if not using a SLURM cluster.

 4. `nextflow run jnoms/virID --reads "path/to/reads/*fastq" --out_dir "path/to/output/dir"`